averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 ## How to Run the Example

-1. Set your Google VertexAI VERTEX_PROJECT, VERTEX_LOCATION and your environment variables (These can be found at [AlloyDB Instance](https://console.cloud.google.com/alloydb/clusters)):
+1. Set the following environment variables.
+Your AlloyDB values can be found in the [Google Cloud Console](https://console.cloud.google.com/alloydb/clusters)):
    ```
-   export VERTEX_PROJECT=<your vertex project>
    export VERTEX_LOCATION=<your vertex location>
    export ALLOYDB_USERNAME=<your user>
    export ALLOYDB_PASSWORD=<your password>